robinhood/faust/docs/introduction.rst

     any existing Python program, while also including helpers that make it easy to deploy applications without boilerplate.

-Live happy, die hard
+Live happily, die quickly
     Faust is programmed to crash on encountering an error such as losing the connection to Kafka.
-This means error recovery is up to supervisor tools such as `supervisord`_, `Circus`_, or one provided by your Operating System.
+That means error recovery is up to supervisor tools such as `supervisord`_, `Circus`_, or one provided by your Operating System.

 Extensible
-    Faust abstracts away storages, serializers and even message transports, to make it easy for developers to extend Faust with new capabilities, and integrate into your existing systems.
+    Faust abstracts away storages, serializers, and even message transports, to make it easy for developers to extend Faust with new capabilities, and integrate into your existing systems.

 Lean
-    The source code is short and readable, and serves as a good starting point for anyone who wants to learn how Kafka stream processing systems work.
+    The source code is short and readable and serves as a good starting point for anyone who wants to learn how Kafka stream processing systems work.

 Upcoming Features
 =================

-Some features are planned, but not available in the first version
+Some features are planned, but not available in the first version.

 Joins
     Faust will soon support Table/Table, Stream/Stream, and Table/Stream